 Making a procedure more accessible to patients

-Root3 Labs supported the project from the earliest concept, some of which are shown in the images below.
+We supported the project from the earliest concept, some of which are shown in the images below.
 We fabricated custom, low-cost prototypes to demonstrate feasibility and perform initial testing on human cadavers.
 Having shown favorable results, we refined the design through several stages of prototyping and cadaver studies toward a sterilized, medical-grade product.
-The preliminary data and 4th-generation prototypes have been well-received by the FDA in a pre-submission presentation.
-For more information about the procedure, including a video of one of the medical cadaver procedures (for those so inclined), see www.coaptech.com/about2.
+The preliminary data and 4th-generation prototypes were well-received by the FDA in a pre-submission presentation.

 The project has spun out of the University of Maryland to form Coaptech, LLC under an exclusive licensing agreement.
-We’re continuing to work with the company to take the device into manufacturing and through the regulatory approval process.
+We continued to work with the company to take the device into manufacturing and through the regulatory approval process.

 This project in the news: